andersonba/yve-bot/docs/flows.md

 bot> How can I help you?
 ```

-This notation is only required if you want to jump to another flow, but you can use just the rule name to jump inside the current flow.
+This notation is only required if you want to jump to another flow, but you can use just the rule name to jump into the current flow.

 ```yaml
 - flow: identify